 Avoid using ambiguous or confusing gestures that may lead to misinterpretation.

-If you signal at the last moment it can lead to confusion and increase the risk of accidents.
+If you signal at the last moment it can lead to confusion and increase the risk of an incident.

 Prioritize your safety and ensure you can maintain control of your motorcycle while using hand signals.